 - Nearly 50 percent of shoppers will potentially buy from a new brand they discovered on YouTube

 Add to those staggering numbers the fact that only 9 percent of small businesses are on Youtube, and it’s a no-brainer.
 If you take the time to create a video marketing strategy, you’ll be able to stand out from your competitors and win new business.

 People consume an incredible amount of video online.
 For instance, YouTube has over two billion active monthly users consuming over one billion hours of video every single day.
 Moreover, consumers spend 33 percent of their time online watching videos.

-If your prospects are watching videos, and virtually all of your competitors are publishing videos, then it’s time you created a video marketing strategy to get your products and services in front of potential buyers.
+If your prospects are spending a good amount of their day watching videos, then it’s time for you to create a video marketing strategy to get your products and services in front of potential buyers.
 And we’ve got 5 steps to help you get there.

 But what if you ran both the HVAC and a retail businesses, and you mixed up your lists?
 Can you imagine if you told your retail customers to fix their air conditioners?
 It would probably cause mass confusion, and your message would fall flat.
 That’s where the importance of knowing your audience comes in.

 Whenever I’m teaching a marketing class, I’ll ask the audience to close their eyes and envision their ideal buyer: the person who would visit their storefront, call their phone, or click to their website with no hassle or haggling.
 This mental exercise is the beginning of building a buyer persona, and it’s critical to developing the right content for your audience.